VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 0) -memory.allowedPercent float
      Allowed percent of system memory VictoriaMetrics caches may occupy.
 See also -memory.allowedBytes.
 Too low a value may increase cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from OS page cache which will result in higher disk IO usage (default 60)
-  -replicationFactor int
+  -metricsAuthKey string
+     Auth key for /metrics.
+It must be passed via authKey query arg.
+It overrides httpAuth.* settings -pprofAuthKey string
+     Auth key for /debug/pprof.
+It must be passed via authKey query arg.
+It overrides httpAuth.* settings -replicationFactor int
      How many copies of every time series is available on vmstorage nodes.
 See -replicationFactor command-line flag for vminsert nodes (default 1)
   -search.cacheTimestampOffset duration